donchilley/picture-app/README.md

 cd server && npm i && npm run start
 ## In second terminal run
 cd client && npm i && npm run start
+## Now navigate to http://localhost:3000 in your browser.

 Would have liked to
 - add a popup notification for status after uploading a new image.